Essential Engineering Skills For Career Success

 - Learning that is both active and interactive.

-- Interpersonal skills are important.
+- Interpersonal skills are essential.

 - Strong organizational skills.